FBI Forced Child Abuse Suspect Grant Michalski To Unlock Apple iPhone X With Face ID

-Apple debuted the Face ID feature with the iPhone X in 2017 and with it raises questions if this can be used to compel criminal suspects to unlock their phone with their face.
+Apple debuted the Face ID feature with the iPhone X in 2017 and it raises the question if this can be used to compel criminal suspects to unlock their phone with their face.

-Now, Forbes reported of what appears to be the first case in which law enforcement used the facial recognition technology in a criminal investigation.
+Now, Forbes reported what appears to be the first case in which law enforcement used the facial recognition technology in a criminal investigation.

 This happened during a raid on Aug.
 10, when the FBI told a child abuse suspect to use Apple Face ID to open his iPhone.